 The best pie crust recipes start with the best ingredients, handled with care.
 Basic cookies and cakes are easy, but a perfect pie crust really shows off the skills of the baker.
 Pies have always been a part of my family’s holiday traditions, and we also baked many pies at our family catering business, so over the years I’ve made a lot of pie crusts.
 These are some of my favorite “go to” pie crust recipes, along with tips for perfect pies.
 I’ve also included links to the pie recipes currently on the website.
 The nut, shortbread, coconut, graham cracker and cookie crust recipes make enough for a generous 9-inch pie crust or a thinner ten inch pie crust.

-Mom's Pastry Pie Crust Recipe
+Mom’s Pastry Pie Crust with Vinegar Recipe

 - 3 cups flour

 - 1 cup non-hydrogenated lard or palm shortening, or half butter/half lard, cold

 - 1 teaspoon salt

 Cut together flour and lard with a pastry blender to form pea sized bits.
 Mix other ingredients in a separate bowl, then cut into flour mix with a fork.
 Mix until just blended.
 Chill before rolling out between two sheets of wax paper or on a pastry cloth.
 Makes 3-4 pie crusts.